Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Achievements and Impact

-• Montreal Protocol: Widely regarded as the most successful environmental treaty, leading to the recovery of the ozone layer.
+• Montreal Protocol: widely regarded as one of the most successful environmental treaties, supporting the gradual recovery of the ozone layer.

-• Promotion of the green economy: UNEP pioneered the global adoption of sustainable growth strategies.
+• Promotion of the green economy: UNEP helped drive the global adoption of sustainable-growth strategies.

 Future Outlook

-The United Nations Environment Programme (UNEP) plays a crucial role in shaping and implementing the global environmental agenda.
-Through scientific assessments, international agreements, and on-the-ground projects, it has significantly advanced global understanding and action on environmental challenges.
-In an era of urgent climate and biodiversity crises, UNEP remains a key actor in ensuring a healthy, sustainable, and equitable planet for present and future generations.
+The United Nations Environment Programme (UNEP) helps shape and implement the global environmental agenda.
+Through scientific assessments, international agreements and on-the-ground projects, it has significantly advanced global understanding and action on environmental challenges.
+At Manglai we help companies measure their carbon footprint and prepare their sustainability reporting.
+Discover how Manglai can help you.

 Companies that trust us